Carol K. Mack

 The Boston Globe called Carol K. Mack's play, THE ACCIDENT, "Gripping!" and the Patriot Ledger: "Powerfully captivating!"

 "Once in a very great while, a new play comes along that is genuinely new.
 A script that finds an original way of approaching questions which have been chewed over perhaps many times before.
 A play that presents us with a freshly and deeply imagined vision.
 Seeing such a play, we have the sense of suddenly looking out over new terrain; a new part of our collective psyche falls into place.
-"The Accident" by Carol K. Mack, which is receiving its world premiere production by the American Repertory Theatre in Cambridge, is such a play."
-The Patriot Ledger, 4/11/95.
+"The Accident" by Carol K. Mack, which is receiving its world premiere production by the American Repertory Theatre in Cambridge, is such a play.

 THE ACCIDENT is a full length play (no intermission) about a woman who awakens after a mysterious accident in a place she doesn't recognize.
 It is a psychological thriller about the nature of identity